Bracker & Marcus Client Latashia Hawkins Awarded 23% Relator’s Share

 Whistleblower Alleges Medicare, Medicaid Fraud

-Ms. Hawkins reported that her employer, OGCC Behavioral Health Services Inc., and its executive director had defrauded the Medicare and Medicaid programs by falsifying the identity and qualifications of its provider.
+Ms. Hawkins reported that her employer and its executive director had defrauded the Medicare and Medicaid programs by falsifying the identity and qualifications of its provider.

 The purpose was to receive reimbursement at a higher rate, inflating the amount of time spent with patients, documenting face-to-face contact with patients that never occurred, misrepresenting dates of service, and creating fabricated documents in response to government scrutiny.